TheMedley/TheMedley.github.io/_posts/2018-08-04-the-forking-bristles.md

 ---
 title: The Forking Bristles
 date: 2018-08-04 07:41:10 +0000
-non_fiction: ''
-author:
+author: Anshuman Yadav
-- "/Anshuman.jpg"
-author_s_bio: 'Anshuman Yadav grew up in Delhi, India.
-He is pursuing English Honours from Hansraj College, University of Delhi and is in his final year.
-He is an avid reader and a cinephile.

-'
-category:
-- Fiction
 layout: single
-categories: fiction
+category: [ issue1, fiction ]

 ---
 _The piece tries to interlace the narrative of Bertha Mason from Charlotte Brontë's ‘Jane Eyre' with that of a young, married woman.
 The latter is set in the present day._